 I have to admit that my beloved ’52 Ford needs every one of it’s 23 horsepower just to mow the tall grass in the meadow in early autumn, but it does the job the way I want it done, and while none of these old classics can really compete with some of the enormous monsters being built today, you can certainly get all the power you’ll need on a homestead farm.
-In fact, you’ll find that a large and powerful old tractor may not cost you any more than another agile, but less powerful, old tractor.
+In fact, you’ll find that large and powerful classic tractors may not cost you any more than another agile, but less powerful, classic tractors.

 Power is nice, but it does take a bit more fuel, which is a minor consideration, and it’s harder to move, which can be a very major one.

 Safe, easy transport is a matter that needs to be taken into consideration.
 Driving a tractor on the highway is, at best, a very nerve-wracking undertaking, so if you need to take yours to the shop, or for a job on a distant farm, you’ll want to be able to haul it.

 We haul my Ford on a small utility trailer pulled behind our quarter-ton pickup.
 It only weighs about 2,400 lbs, full of gas, after all.
 Our neighbor, on the other hand, has a 65-horsepower 1956 John Deere 80 diesel that weighs over 10,000 lbs and needs a much heavier truck and trailer to move it safely.

 That brings up my final point: safety first.
 I’ve spent some of my most relaxed times mowing our large rear lawn with my Ford.
 Combine the blue sky, the smell of the grass, and one of those gorgeous summer days that we have here in the Poconos; it can all be intoxicating.